JoeClos/hsl/README.md

 - ### Back-end
   - ### `npm install`
     - Install the dependencies to the local `node_modules` folder and will install all modules listed as dependencies in `package.json`.
+  - ### `nodemon app.js`
+    -  Runs back-end locally and opens it on: http://localhost:8000.
+Nodemon will monitor for any changes in the source and automatically restart the server.